-North Vancouver chiropractor, Dr. Ashley MacInnes, brings a wealth of experience in chiropractic, athletics, and parenting to her patients.
-Having grown up in the area, she has now been practicing for 19 years in her home-town.
-After attending SFU, UBC, and Université Laval, Dr. MacInnes graduated from Western States Chiropractic College (now Western States University) in Portland, Oregon in 1997.
+North Vancouver chiropractor, Dr. Ashley MacInnes, brings a wealth of experience in chiropractic, athletics, and parenting to effectively serve all her patients.
+Having grown up in the area, she has now been practicing for over 20 years in her home-town.
+After attending SFU, UBC, and Université Laval, Dr. MacInnes graduated from Western States Chiropractic College (now Western States University) in Portland, Oregon.

 Dr. MacInnes is an avid sports enthusiast – practicing what she preaches.
 Her involvement in sports began with a successful career in downhill ski racing at the BC Ski Team level.
 She also competed in mountain bike racing, track and field and Tae Kwon Do, in which she holds a 2nd degree black-belt.
 She actively participates in CrossFit, is an instructor and regularly white-water Kayaks, SUPs, is an avid road and mountain biker, surfs, plays volleyball, skateboards, skis, and snowshoes.